 THE WARMUP

-All of our Perfect Workouts kick off with a good compound exercise.
+This lower body workout routine will kick off with a good compound exercise.
 The best, when it comes to training legs, is the Squat.

-We’re going to work our way up to the Squat in a warmup fashion using some submaximal sets.
+We’re going to work our way up to the Squat movement in a warmup fashion using some submaximal sets.

 While warming up, the key is not to exhaust yourself more than necessary.
 Often people perform too many warmup reps, cutting into energy reserves for their working sets.